Course

 Means of assessment

-Instructors will follow the parameters laid out in the College Evaluation Policy.
-Specific evaluation criteria will be provided by the instructor at the beginning of the semester and will vary according to the instructor’s assessment of appropriate evaluation methods and the selected theme of the course.
+Evaluation will be carried out in accordance with the Douglas College Evaluation Policy.
 Instructors may use a student’s record of attendance and/or level of active participation in a course as part of the student’s graded performance.
 Where this occurs, expectations and grade calculations regarding class attendance and participation must be clearly defined in the Instructor Course Outline.
-Instructors will use a balance of assignments to assess learning, such as:
+Students may conduct research with human participants as part of their coursework in this class.
+Instructors for the course are responsible for ensuring that student research projects comply with College policies on ethical conduct for research involving humans.

 Learning outcomes

-By the end of the course, successful students should be able to:
+By the end of the course, successful students will be able to:

-1. debate and explore the relationship between gender and biological sex;
+• explore and debate the relationship between gender and sex;

-2. interrogate contemporary gender concepts such as the gender binary, gender fluidity and the gender spectrum;
+• interrogate contemporary gender concepts such as gender identity, gender expression and gender fluidity in intersectional and multi-faceted contexts;

-3. understand and discuss the ways in which social/cultural definitions of gender are affected by intersectional identities and experiences;
+• analyse the ways in which social/ cultural definitions of gender are affected by intersectional identities and experiences;

-4. engage with feminist and queer theories to analyze contemporary gender issues and social justice struggles; and
+• engage with feminist and queer theories to analyze contemporary gender issues and social justice struggles;

-5. apply the course concepts and theories to analyze and interpret particular topics as identified within the course framework.
+• apply the course concepts and theories to analyse and interpret particular topics as identified within the course framework.

 Textbook materials

-A list of required texts and reading materials is provided on the instructor's course outline, which is available to students at the beginning of each semester.
-An instructor's course reader may be required.
+A list of recommended textbooks and materials is provided on the Instructor’s Course Outline, which is available to students at the beginning of each semester.

 Sample Reading Lists: